MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/get-started/walkthrough-installing-operations-manager-on-a-single-server.md

 -   Reporting server

 ## Prerequisites

-You must ensure that your server meets the minimum supported configurations for System Center 2016 Technical Preview - Operations Manager.
-For more information, see [System Requirements for System Center Technical Preview](../../system-requirements/System-Requirements-for-System-Center-Technical-Preview.md).
+You must ensure that your server meets the minimum supported configurations for System Center 2016 - Operations Manager.
+For more information, see [System Requirements for System Center 2016 - Operations Manager](../plan/system-requirements.md).

 **Required SQL Server Components**

--   Database Engine Services - Full-Text and Semantic Extractions for Search (as called in SQL Server 2012)
+-   Database Engine Services - Full-Text and Semantic Extractions for Search (as called in SQL Server 2012 and later)

 -   Reporting Services - Native